igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/core/es`

-Generates and applies the new configuration options of the ES Core components.
+Generates and applies the new configuration options for the ES Core components.
 During this request the new configuration will be generated.

-**NOTE**: If configuration is unchanged ES Core will not be restarted!
+**NOTE**: If the configuration is unchanged ES Core will not be restarted!
-It is possible to deploy the monitoring platform on different hosts than elasticsearch provided that the FQDN or IP is provided.
+It is possible to deploy the monitoring platform on different hosts than elasticsearch only in case that the FQDN or IP is provided.